Pyry-Santahuhta/Snippetposts/README.md

 This file is not tracked to github because it contains the secret that is used for the jwt tokens of the users.

 After setting the values, you will need to install the dependency packages.
-Run the following commands in the root directory, and wait for the install to finish on each one:
+Run the following command in the root directory, and wait for the install to finish.

-- npm run preinstall
-- npm run install
+- npm install

 After installing:
 To run in development environment, change NODE_ENV to development and run the following commands in the project directory: